nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Edits a property’s details with specified information in specified categories.<br>
 Syntax: `editprop INDEX [-n NAME] [-p PRICE] [-a ADDRESS] [-d DESCRIPTION] [-c CHARACTERISTICS] [-owner OWNERNAME] [-ph PHONE]`

-The `INDEX` indicates which property in the list we are choosing to edit.
+The `INDEX` indicates the property in the list we are choosing to edit.
 The `-n` flag indicates the property's new name.<br>
 The `-p` flag indicates the property’s new price.<br>
 The `-a` flag indicates the property’s new address.<br>